nicotsou/nicotsou.com/content/blog/tltr-typescript/index.md

 I was wrong.

-First of, when I integrated TypeScript into my projects, I uncovered a lot of type mistakes, that could potentially cause bugs.
+First off, when I integrated TypeScript into my projects, I uncovered a lot of type mistakes, that could potentially cause bugs.
 Sometimes, it's hard to think about everything and to remember what you were doing a year ago, for example.

 I wasn't only proud of myself.
 I was also proud of my team.
 You see, I was convinced everybody in my team understands JavaScript.
 We had code reviews, we were constantly learning.
 What could go wrong, right?